Statistical-Consulting/PCaPrognostics/README.md

 📌 *TBD: How to evaluate new data on a model*

 #### **📌 Models Implemented in Google Colab (DeepSurv & Cox-PASNet)**
-DeepSurv and Cox-PASNet are not included in this repository’s folder structure.
-Instead, they are implemented in Google Colab notebooks to take advantage of GPU performance.

-To use these models:
-1. Open the respective Google Colab notebook.
-2. Upload the necessary files (for tuning, training, or evaluation) into the Colab `content` pane.
-3. Execute the required code chunks according to the instructions provided in the notebook’s comments.

 ---